 Our highly trained therapists perform physical, occupational, and lymphedema therapy to improve mobility and help maximize your ability to carry out your daily activities.
 In addition to providing therapeutic exercises and addressing difficulties related to movement, our therapists offer specialized treatments such as soft tissue/myofascial techniques, vestibular assessments and treatments, biofeedback, and laser therapy.

 Please contact your physician to receive a referral to the Sillerman Center for Rehabilitation.

 At Memorial Sloan Kettering, your care doesn't end after cancer treatment.
 Our Resources for Life After Cancer program offers a broad range of support services for cancer survivors and their families.
 Through individual and family consultations, seminars, workshops, and professionally led support groups, this program addresses a variety of topics related to cancer survivorship, including insurance, employment, emotional concerns, and caregiver issues.

 Established in the 1980s, Resources for Life After Cancer (formerly the Post-Treatment Resource Program) has served thousands of cancer survivors and is a model for cancer support programs at comprehensive cancer centers around the country.

-We invite all cancer survivors and their families — including those treated outside of Memorial Sloan-Kettering – to participate in our upcoming programs.
-You can also view our Summer/Fall 2013 brochure.
+We invite all cancer survivors and their families — including those treated outside of Memorial Sloan Kettering – to participate in our upcoming programs.
+You can also view our Winter/Spring 2015 brochure.